 Associate Professor, History

 Elena Razlogova is an Associate Professor of History at Concordia University.
 She is the author of The Listener's Voice: Early Radio and the American Public (University of Pennsylvania Press, 2011) and co-editor of “Radical Histories in Digital Culture” issue of the Radical History Review (2013).
-She has published articles on U.S. radio history, music recommendation and recognition algorithms, film translation, Global South cinema networks, and Soviet international film festivals, in American Quarterly, JCMS: Journal of Cinema and Media Studies, SubStance, Studies in European Cinema, Radio Journal, Social Media & Society and other venues.
-She is currently working on two book projects, “A Cinematic International: Global Liberation Routes through Soviet Film Festivals” and “Fleecing Freeform: WFMU, Open Source Software, and the Rise of Algorithmic Music Culture.”
+She has published articles in American Quarterly, Radical History Review, Russian Review, Journal of Cinema and Media Studies, Radio Journal: International Studies in Broadcast & Audio Media, Cultural Studies, Social Media Society, Studies in European Cinema, SubStance, Black Camera, and several edited collections.
+Her research interests include U.S. radio history; music recommendation, recognition, and mastering algorithms; the Global Cold War; film translation; Global South cinema networks; and Soviet international film festivals.
+She is currently writing a book on freeform radio station WFMU and the rise of online music.

 B.A.
 University of California at Berkeley, M.A.
 New York University, Ph.D.
 George Mason University